St Marys Catholic Church Nelson

 The first Church was built on the site in 1856.
 It was initially known as St Michael’s Church, but the name of the Church was changed to St Mary’s in June 1857.
-This building was destroyed by fire in 1881.
-The foundation stone of this Church was built into the west wall of the new Church, built 1882.
+The building was destroyed by fire in 1881 and its foundation stone was built into the west wall of the new Church, built 1882.

-As plans had already been underway to build a new Church since 1878, funds were in place to accelerate these plans and replace the destroyed building.
+As plans had already been underway to build a new Church since 1878, funds were in place to accelerate the work and replace the destroyed building.
 Donations came from West Coast miners and also the non-Catholics of Nelson.

-The stained glass windows are a feature with those in the south wall coming from France, the east wall windows from Munich, Germany and others have come from Birmingham, England and Melbourne, Australia.
+The stained glass windows in the south wall came from France, the east wall windows from Munich, Germany and others have come from Birmingham, England and Melbourne, Australia.
 The pipe organ, from Holdaway and Frenchday of Melbourne, cost one hundred and fifty pounds.

 The church bell was donated in 1867, but when hung, a defect in the metal was discovered, and the ringing caused consternation – the Fire Brigade and the people turning out in their numbers.
 The following year a new bell from France was bought for seventy pounds, and when rung was found to be loud and clear.
 Another bell was purchased from Dublin in 1912 and presented in memory of Hugh O’Beirne Esq.
 This bell is still in use today.

 St Mary’s is classified as a Category A Historic Building.
 The church was renovated in 2000.
-Old Totara piles were replaced in the floor.
-Glass panelled Rimu partitions have been added, as well as extensive remodelling of the Sanctuary area and a new foyer beneath an extended choir loft.
+Old totara piles were replaced in the floor.
+Glass-paneled rimu partitions have been added, as well as extensive remodelling of the Sanctuary area with a new foyer beneath an extended choir loft.

 Sources used in this story